 Develop and implement realistic scenario-based events to train the fundamentals of active killer response.

-Through lessens paid for in blood by U.S. service members and law enforcement, these six preparedness measures have been proven to reduce active killer casualty rates and save lives.
+Through lessons paid for in blood by U.S. service members and law enforcement, these six preparedness measures have been proven to reduce active killer casualty rates and save lives.
 As we continue to see active killer events take the lives of innocent worshipers across the country, the leaders of our places of worship must take immediate action to prepare for the next event.
 Let Defensor, Inc. assist in preparing you for active killer events.

 Defensor, Inc.'s Safest Worship program was developed by a retired elite U.S. Army operator and homeland security officer, and two highly experienced law enforcement veterans.
 Together, they possess over 50 years of expertise in military and police strategy, operations, tactics, and firearms instruction.